Deucrictibant for hereditary angioedema

 Fact-checked by Joana Carvalho, PhD

-Deucrictibant, formerly known as PHA121, is an investigational small molecule being developed by Pharvaris as an on-demand and prophylactic (preventive) treatment for attacks of hereditary angioedema (HAE).
-It comes in the form of an oral suspension, an immediate-release capsule (called PHVS416), or an extended-release tablet (called PHVS719).
+Deucrictibant, formerly PHA121, is an investigational small molecule being developed by Pharvaris as an on-demand and prophylactic (preventive) treatment for attacks of hereditary angioedema (HAE).
+It comes in the form of an immediate-release capsule called PHVS416 or an extended-release tablet called PHVS719.

-Deucrictibant was designated an orphan drug by the U.S. Food and Drug Administration (FDA) in 2022.
+Deucrictibant has been designated an orphan drug by the U.S. Food and Drug Administration (FDA) in 2022 for treating bradykinin-mediated angioedema.

 Therapy snapshot